obartra/3d/projects/chess/README.md

     <img alt="Iroh sitting surrounded by pink flowers" src="./images/Iroh.png" width=200 />
 </p>

 As a thank you for her tireless work, I wanted to build a 3d project that doubled as practice for myself, as I'm learning 3D printing, and honored her work.
-I know she collects unique chess sets so this project seemed like a good fit.
+I know she collects unique chess sets so I decided to build her a custom chess set for dogs with disabilities.
+It was important to me that these were displayed with normalcy and focusing on the positive rather than any limiting aspects since that would more accurately capture her focus and her work.

-I found [this chess set](https://www.thingiverse.com/thing:5590380) in Thingiverse that was adorable and seemed like a good starting point.
+I found [this chess set](https://www.thingiverse.com/thing:5590380) in Thingiverse that was both adorable and a great starting point.

 <p align="center">
     <img alt="original ches set from thingiverse" src="./images/reference-set.png" width=400 />